מנהרת הכותל

 The Chain of Generations Center is an underground exhibition of the history of the Jewish nation.
 Despite a lengthy description on their website we have actually no idea what it contains, the description was just a bunch of buzzwords.

 The tour A Look into the Past is not a real tour, it's a 3D virtual tour with virtual-reality technology.
-We were a little irritated, because you actually have to go there and get a virtual-reality headset to participate.
+We were a little confused, because you actually have to go there and get a virtual-reality headset to participate.
 It's not possible to see it over the internet, so it actually requires to physically go there, do all the necessary Covid-19 stuff and then not to see the real site.
 Obviously a quite tempting idea.
 To be honest, they sell it as a "short experience which is a perfect addition to your visit".

 The Western Wall is the holiest site of the Jews and there are numerous people praying, many of them ultra conservative.
 You should obviously avoid any behaviour which could be considered disrespectful.
 This includes eating, smoking, lighting candles, appropriate dress, and no Torah scrolls.
 On Sabbath and Holidays electronic devices, taking fotos and even writing is considered impolite for some reason.
 The following we just cite without understanding it: no mohel for a brit mila, no Shofar except during the month of Elul and Aseret Yemei Teshuva, and no doves.
 Also it is a spot which might be a target of terrorism, hence the security measurements are a bit overwhelming.
 This should be rather easy, just pack all your luggage and all the content of your pockets in a locker before you go there, except for your money of course.